mBaenaCh/Ing_Web_Taller_Node/README.md

 # Ingenieria web 2021/1: Taller NodeJS

-Node JS API that runs with the default mongodb local instance
+Node JS API that runs with the default mongodb local instance to make a CRUD of a "Customers" entity

 ## Start the project
 1. Run `npm install` to install all dependencies.